 5. Take some requests.
 Don’t hog the stereo, let someone else pick a track or two and add it to your play list.
 Of course, don’t let them pick anything that violates any of these other rules, but as long as they’ve got some semblance of good taste, you might as well give them a shot.

 6. Stay away from cliches.
 There are certain songs that have no place on a stereo anymore.
 The biggest offender is “Baby Got Back” by Sir Mix-A-Lot, which was a funny song, oh, say, the first time it got played.
 Another repeat offender is “Sexy Back” by Justin Timberlake, but this one also qualifies as Gay Music, so it’s really a judgment call.

 If you follow these general rules, your stereo should be kicking out some great tunes in no time.
-You can also turn your kitchen into music room if you use sound absorbing materials, check out reviews of rustoleum cabinet transformations for more details.
+You can also turn your kitchen into music room if you use sound absorbing materials, check out cabinet transformations on Paintbycolourworks for more details.
 If all else fails, though, here’s one last tip: just throw on either Snoop Dogg’s Doggystyle or Led Zeppelin II.
 Chances are, no matter what party you’re at, one of those albums will fly.